 I sleep but don't feel rested.
 I haven't had a restful night of sleep in over a month.

 I am slower than I used to be.
-I don’t have the energy for activities that I normally enjoy — hiking and photography.
-Even family events like birthday parties and BBQ in the backyard are not enjoyable.
+I don’t have the energy for activities I normally enjoy — hiking and photography.
+Family events like birthday parties and BBQs in the backyard are not enjoyable.

 I finally broke down, crying while getting ready to drive to work on Friday.
-Bhavna took me to the E.R. where a battery of blood test revealed that due to interactions between some of the medications I was taken — most likely triggered by stress — I had early-stage hypertension.
+Bhavna took me to the E.R., where a battery of blood tests revealed that due to interactions between some of the medications I was taking — most likely triggered by stress — I had early-stage hypertension.
 My blood pressure was high and trending higher.
 I was put on an I.V. drip, given a Percocet for the pain, monitored for several hours and sent home with strict instructions to discontinue my medication until I could see my primary physician and endocrinologist.

 I must admit I was scared.
-And my poor wife sat next to me the whole time stressing out.
+And my poor Bhavna sat next to me the whole time, stressing out.

 I am feeling better today.
 But not great.
 Not 100%.
 Not my usual self.
 I’ve lost control of my body.
 Perhaps that’s another stress point.
-With Type 1 diabetes, with testing and diet, I feel I have some control.
-With Grave’s, I have no way to test if things are improving or worsening.
-I have to do a blood test every six to eight weeks in a lab and wait 48 hours for the results.
+With Type 1 diabetes, I feel I have some control over testing and diet.
+With Grave’s, I cannot test if things are improving or worsening.
+I have to do a lab blood test every six to eight weeks and wait 48 hours for the results.
 It’s not ideal.
 I’ve also had more years of practice managing my Type 1 diabetes.

-I discussed buying a blood pressure monitor with Bhavna or at least taking a trip to CVS to test my blood pressure at least once a week.
+I discussed buying a blood pressure monitor with Bhavna or taking a trip to CVS to test my blood pressure at least once a week.

-It’s Sunday, and I am already dreading going back to work on Monday.
+It’s Sunday, and I dread going back to work on Monday.

 In the meantime, I am doing what I can — breathing in — breathing out.
 It’s all the control I have.

-During the 2017 end of year holidays, I dropped and damaged the mirror box of my Nikon D5100 baby DSLR.
-It was not a new camera when I bought it on eBay (circa 2012) but it worked flawlessly for the years I have owned it.
-Surely had I not dropped it, it would have yielded at least another 5 years of service.
-I was quite upset when I discovered was damaged but excite that the lens that was attached was in good shape.
+During the 2017 end-of-year holidays, I dropped and damaged the mirror box of my Nikon D5100 baby DSLR.
+It was not a new camera when I bought it on eBay (circa 2012), but it has worked flawlessly for the years I have owned it.
+Indeed had I not dropped it, it would have yielded at least another five years of service.
+I was pretty upset when I discovered it was damaged but excited that the attached lens was in good shape.
 I was also excited at the prospect of buying a new camera.
-The D5100 was released in April 2011 and in the intervening years, newer, and more capable cameras had been introduced by Nikon, Sony, Fuji, Olympus and Canon.
+The D5100 was released in April 2011, and in the intervening years, more recent and more capable cameras were introduced by Nikon, Sony, Fuji, Olympus and Canon.
 Buying a new camera, however, presented a new challenge.
 Which camera to choose?

-At one time or the other over the last two to three years I have rented Olympus, Sony, Fuji and Panasonic interchangeable lens cameras.
-They all have pros and cons with the newer iterations of each camera improving and reducing the problem areas.
+At one time or another over the last two to three years, I have rented Olympus, Sony, Fuji and Panasonic interchangeable lens cameras.
+They all have pros and cons, with the newer iterations of each camera improving and reducing the problem areas.

-If I continue to use this lens, I will need to use the Adobe Lightroom "dehaze" tool for every captured image.
+If I continue to use this lens, I must use the Adobe Lightroom "dehaze" tool for every captured image.

 I found some inexpensive Nikon to Canon lens adapters on Amazon.
 I could use my existing Nikon lenses.
-The caveat is that the adapters do not allow the use of auto-focus and TTL metering.
-I promise I would not replace my Nikon until after my 2017 taxes are filed.
+The caveat is that the adapters do not allow auto-focus and TTL metering.
+I promise not to replace my Nikon until after my 2017 taxes are filed.
 I can't wait.
-Perhaps I'll get a deal on a Nikon D500.
+I'll get a deal on a Nikon D500.

 I've also struggled with impostor syndrome.
 I look at the excellent work by an artist like Olaf and.
-I compare my work to theirs; which is a mistake.
-Olaf and have talent and years of experience.
-I'm just an amateur who photographs mostly on the weekend.
+I compare my work to theirs, which is a mistake.
+Olaf has talent and years of experience.
+I'm just an amateur who photographs mainly on the weekend.
 The comparison leaves me feeling inadequate.
-I put the camera down and my skills atrophy.
+I put the camera down, and my skills atrophy.
 Why am I doing this?

 Over 12 years ago, I was diagnosed with Type 1 diabetes.
 After diagnosis, I started seeing a specialist, an endocrinologist, about every three months.
-On these regular visits, we discuss insulin regimen, diet, exercise and the results of my lab tests.
-The lab results have lots of information that is interesting and useful to an endocrinologist but I only paid attention to the cholesterol and A1C values.
+On these regular visits, we discuss my insulin regimen, diet, exercise and the results of my lab tests.
+The lab results have lots of exciting and helpful information for an endocrinologist, but I only paid attention to the cholesterol and A1C values.
 But my endo looks at all of it.

-One of the things she was testing, was my thyroid function, which until recently was normal.
+One of the things she was testing was my thyroid function, which until recently was normal.
 And then it wasn't.
 She tested my thyroid function because people with other immune system diseases, such as type 1 diabetes, have an increased risk of hyperthyroidism.
 And the onset happened just as rapidly as it did for my Type 1 diabetes.
-After a battery of test over a few weeks, my endocrinologist confirmed a diagnosis of Grave's Disease which the American Thyroid Association describes thusly:
+After a battery of tests over a few weeks, my endocrinologist confirmed a diagnosis of Grave's Disease, which the American Thyroid Association describes this way:

 Looking back over the last few months, I know I felt the symptoms of the disease, even though I did know how to interpret them.

-I'll also find out from her what the other results on my lab test mean.
+I'll also find out from her what the other results of my lab test mean.
 Am I at risk for another autoimmune disease?

 Work has been stressful since a management change last year.
-As a consultant, I had worked harmoniously with the last two managers but over the last year, I had felt the relationship with the new manager was straining.
+As a consultant, I had worked harmoniously with the previous two managers, but over the last year, I had felt the relationship with the new manager was straining.
 It was also causing me considerable stress.
-On Monday I had a panic attack while at the office.
+On Monday, I had a panic attack while at the office.
 I came home early.

-My wife reassured me that she was onboard with me leaving.
-The toxic environment created by this person was affecting my mental and physical health.
+My wife reassured me that she was on board with me leaving.
+The toxic environment created by this person affected my mental and physical health.

-I had started looking for new opportunities elsewhere but this week my work for the client came to an abrupt end.
+I had started looking for new opportunities elsewhere, but my work for the client ended abruptly this week.
 I was told that my services were no longer needed.
 I didn't say a word.
 I didn't ask why.
-I simply said “ok”, packed up my day bag, handed in my laptop and pass, and left.
+I said, "OK", packed my day bag, handed in my laptop and pass, and left.

-Now I have time to focus on finding my next gig or my next job.
-I've spoken to a few recruiters and also reached out to a few colleagues and friends.
-Next week I hope to be busy with interviews and hope I will have a few offers buy the end of April.
+Now, I have time to find my next gig or job.
+I've spoken to a few recruiters and contacted a few colleagues and friends.
+Next week, I plan to be busy with interviews and have a few offers by the end of April.

-As a blogger, it's easy to fall into the trap of thinking everything I write about is already known by everyone, or that my audience on Island in the Net has seen everything I've ever published.
-It's good to remember that every day, someone might be part of the few to learn something new-to-them, even if I've written about it previously.
+As a blogger, it's easy to fall into the trap of thinking everything I write about is already known by everyone or that my audience on Island on the Net has seen everything I've ever published.
+It's good to remember that every day, someone might be part of the few to learn something new to them, even if I've written about it previously.

 I have a backlog of about 116 articles in draft mode.
-The majority of these are technical articles about photography, web development, and the IndieWeb.
+Most of these are technical articles about photography, web development, and the IndieWeb.
 I want to set aside time to work on these.
-Perhaps some will be long form, but I suspect most will be short.
+Perhaps some will be long-form, but I suspect most will be short.

-My diabetes management is fairly good.
-I usually manage to keep my A1C within the recommended range.
-But managing diabetes is not without challenges.
-Because, I often get hypoglycemic when I go hiking, I don't exercise as much as I may need for optimal health.
-The fear of the hypoglycemia keeps me sitting at the computer.
+My diabetes management is reasonably good.
+I usually keep my A1C within the recommended range.
+However, managing diabetes is not without challenges.
+Because I often get hypoglycemic when hiking, I don't exercise as much as I may need for optimal health.
+The fear of hypoglycemia keeps me sitting at the computer.
 But that may soon change.
-A new type of insulin pump is on the market and I have one of the first models, the Medtronic 670G.
-It's a closed loop system.
-Readings from a CGMS are relayed back to the insulin pump which can adjust insulin delivery to suit the need.
-On Tuesday I was trained in how to setup and use the CGMS and 670G.
-There is a little bit of a learning curve.
+A new type of insulin pump is on the market, and I have one of the first models, the Medtronic 670G.
+It's a closed-loop system.
+Readings from a CGMS are relayed back to the insulin pump, which can adjust insulin delivery to suit the need.
+On Tuesday, I was trained to set up and use the CGMS and 670G.
+There is a learning curve.
 I had my ACCU-Chek insulin pump and Dexcom CGMS for over four years.
 I had mastered the technology.
 I'll have to learn anew.